|

 I was lucky enough to have that in our last house, and it was awesome!

 Then we downsized.
-Unfortunately, we didn’t have room in our new home for a gym .
+And we didn’t have room in our new home for me to organize a gym.
 At least I didn’t think we did.

 Still…I knew that finding a nook that could at least serve as a space to store the treadmill would be worth the effort.